Egida/Bytox-C2/README.md

 Bytox is a framework that allows you to use Discord as a command and control centre.
 It is built mainly on the Discord.py module and also has some C# and C++ incorporated into it's source code.
 The C2 allows a user to generate a python payload and in the future a C++ payload which will allow them to have control and access to a system.

+**Version 1.0 to be released very soon, this will include the python side of Bytox.
+C++ side is still in development**

 ## [Setting up main.py]

 To set up main.py it is very simple.
 All you need is a Discord account, a Discord Bot and python installed onto your PC.
 Once you have these follow tese instructions: